 Overestimated Effects of Violent Games on Aggressive Outcomes in Anderson et al. (2010)

+Evidence for Short-Term Violent-Game Effects on Affect and Behavior Are Overestimated in Anderson et al. (2010)

+Overestimated Causal Effects of Violent Games on Aggressive Affect and Behavior in Anderson et al. (2010)

 Abstract

 Violent video games are theorized to be a significant cause of aggressive thoughts, feelings, and behaviors.
 Important evidence for this claim comes from a large meta-analysis by Anderson and colleagues (2010) that found effects of violent games in experimental, cross-sectional, and longitudinal research.
 In that meta-analysis, the authors argued that there is little publication or analytic bias in the literature, an argument supported by their use of the trim-and-fill procedure.
-However, there are now more sophisticated methods than trim-and-fill for the detection of, and adjustment for, publication bias.
-In the present manuscript, we re-examine their meta-analysis and apply these new techniques for detecting bias and adjusting effect sizes.
-Our conclusions differ markedly from those of Anderson and colleagues in three salient ways.
+In the present manuscript, we re-examine their meta-analysis using a wider array of techniques for detecting bias and adjusting effect sizes.
+Our conclusions differ from those of Anderson and colleagues in three salient ways.
 First, we detect significant publication bias in experimental research.
 Second, experiments meeting these authors’ criteria for methodological quality do not find larger adjusted effects than other experiments, but instead represent a subsample of experiments in which statistical significance was more frequently found.
 After adjusting for bias, there is often little difference between the two estimates.
 Finally, after accounting for publication bias, effects of violent games on aggressive behavior in experimental research are estimated as being very small, and estimates of effects on aggressive affect are much reduced.
-In contrast, the cross-sectional literature finds correlations that are relatively robust to adjustments for small-study effects.
+In contrast, the cross-sectional literature finds correlations that are relatively robust to adjustments for small-study effects, but these cannot demonstrate a causal role of violent video games.
 We outline future directions for stronger experimental research.
 The results indicate the need for an open, transparent, and pre-registered research process to test the existence of the basic phenomenon.

 Overestimated Effects of Violent Games on Aggressive Outcomes in Anderson et al. (2010)